Reprieve: a cancellation or postponement of a punishment.

 If you make a mistake, or lash out at someone, or even at yourself, right that wrong, be gentle with yourself and others, and practice responding to that situation better next time.

-Reach out to a sober support or a newcomer, even if you aren’t sure you have anything to offer.
+Reach out to sober support or a newcomer, even if you aren’t sure you have anything to offer.
 Sometimes, all people need is a listening and compassionate ear.

 The Importance of a Daily Reprieve

 If we aren’t actively staying on our grind and kicking our addiction’s butt every day, we can fall back into it pretty quickly.
-It might not be an immediate relapse, but it will definitely be glaring character defects, lying, isolating, manipulating, pity parties, immoral thoughts, selfishness, inclination for drama, illusions of grandeur, desire to control, etc.
+It might not be an immediate relapse, but it will definitely be glaring character defects, lying, isolating, manipulating, pity parties, immoral thoughts, selfishness, an inclination for drama, illusions of grandeur, desire to control, etc.

 Do you know how they say that your addiction is always in the back of your mind, doing push-ups while you sleep?
 Well, the daily reprieve counteracts all that mumbo jumbo.
 A lot of people think that being sober means always living in fear of relapse when in reality, it is exactly the opposite.
 Once we do our steps, and if we are trying to remain in conscious contact with our higher power, the temptation and craving of booze, pills, and powders, literally flies out the window.
 We don’t NEED it anymore, and more often than not, we don’t even WANT it anymore.